 - Back injuries

-Negligence: The premise on which most car accident lawsuits are based is that the other driver, or another party, was negligent.
-To successfully recover compensation under this theory, your attorney must prove:
+Negligence: To successfully recover compensation under the premise that the other driver, or another party, was negligent, your attorney must prove:

 - The other party had some duty of care or responsibility to you